erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 -----

-An enemy spawn group mod, crafted and refined for this one's tastes, with two distinct sets of simple yet alarming groups
+An enemy spawn group mod, crafted and refined for this one's tastes over the course of around a year, with two distinct sets of simple yet alarming groups

 Both sets of groups mix in occasional specials with regular spawns, allow dangerous pairings of specials, and make liberal use of neglected enemy types

+In addition, scripted spawns on several maps are tweaked for better guard, SWAT, and special variety

 Requires [Streamlined Heisting](https://github.com/segabl/pd2-streamlined-heisting) - not all changes are ideal for a vanilla game